ilyas4225/MobileNet_V2_Classification_Analysis/README.md

 # MobileNet_V2_Classification_Analysis

+ The steps to run inference with a pre-trained MobileNetV2 model on the differenct dataset are as

+1- Import necessary libraries
+2- Load the pre-trained MobileNetV2 model
+3- Load the CIFAR-10 dataset and apply transformations 4- Run inference on a sample image from the CIFAR-10 dataset 5- Get the predicted class
+6 - Print the predicted class

 # Results

 | Model_name     | Dataset       | No.of Classes | Resolution| Training sample| Validation Sample   | dataset Length| Accuracy|